 My foreword introduces Malta with its archipelago (Malta, Gozo and Comino) for you.
 Furthermore, you can read about my experiences of the Maltese weather, people and eating habits.
 I also offer some information about travelling by public transportation/car/boat and ferry.
 Enjoy!

 The archipelago of Malta is situated in the Mediterranean Sea, south from the Italian island Sicily.
 It is also close to Africa.
-3 inhabited island are in the archipelago: Malta, Gozo and Comino.
-In Comino the population is only 4 with a priest, a policeman and 2 others.
+3 inhabited islands are in the archipelago: Malta, Gozo and Comino.
+In Comino, the population is only 4 with a priest, a policeman and 2 others.
 There are another 18 uninhabited islands, some are only huge rocks.

 The coastlines are mainly rocky.
 Sandy beaches can be found mostly on the northern part such as Mellieha bay and Golden bay, Ghajn Tuffieha, Gnejna bay on the west side.
 Don’t forget about Blue Lagoon in Comino and Ir-Ramla in Gozo.